gddickinson/flika_plugins/spt_batch_analysis/thunderstorm_python/VALIDATION_REPORT.md

 ---

-*Report generated March 2026.
-All benchmarks run on Apple M-series (10-core) with Numba 0.60, Python 3.11.*
+*Report updated March 13, 2026.
+All benchmarks run on Apple M-series (10-core) with Numba 0.60, Python 3.11.
+Validation GUI available in FLIKA plugin v2026.03.13.*